andrewmeyerhofer/AD-Deploy/README.md

 </p>
 <p>
-Next, I deisabled cit.sel's account as Jane.
+I also wanted to test what would happen if I disabled cit.sel's account.
+I went into ADUC as Jane, right-clicked cit.sel's account, then selected the Disable Account option.
 </p>
 <br />